afritz1/OpenTESArena/README.md

 - (new) New kinds of stores
 - Original city/dungeon data
 - Spells
+- (new) UI scale
 - Wandering people
 - Wilderness

 ## Graphics

 The 3D graphics are being done with a ray tracer I am writing in OpenCL.
-Test versions show it functioning decently on high-end graphics cards, but there are still many optimizations that can be done.
 As it is fairly experimental, I can't guarantee that the graphics engine will run well either on low-end computers or in CPU mode unless the render resolution is low.
 I suggest using a modern GPU.
 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

 ## Resources